stellaWangg/cofecoders/README.md

 ## Get Involved

 We welcome all female coders looking to strengthen their skills and connect with like-minded individuals.
-If you are passionate about coding and wish to be part of an inspiring community, check out our [activities]() and join us at our next event!
+If you are passionate about coding and wish to be part of an inspiring community, check out our [events](https://cofecoders.netlify.app/events) and join us at our next event!

 ## Support